-What is the Sixth Form all about?
+What is Sixth Form all about?

-The Sixth Form at St Helen’s is the final two years of school.
+Sixth Form at St Helen’s is the final two years of school.
 It is divided into Lower Sixth (Year 12) and Upper Sixth (Year 13) and is seen as a bridge between the necessary constraints of school life and the exciting freedoms of life at university.
-Joining the Sixth Form represents a fresh start for girls whether they come from our own Year 11 or have joined us from other schools.
+Joining Sixth Form represents a fresh start for students whether they come from our own Year 11 or have joined us from other schools.

 Where does it all happen?

 The Sixth Form Centre is a separate building in which the two year groups share a substantial common room equipped with comfortable chairs, notice boards and kitchen facilities.
 In addition to this there are a number of group study areas and students are allowed to bring in their own laptops from home to facilitate their independent learning.
 Students are encouraged to take ownership of the Sixth Form Centre, managing a cleaning rota for the common room and maintaining quiet conditions in the study room.
 When they want a change of environment or need access to a wider collection of reference materials, then the Library is the perfect place to go as it has a separate silent study area just for Sixth Form.

 How is it structured?